syncfusion-content/flutter-docs/Flutter/slider/tooltip.md

 ---
 layout: post
 title: Tooltip features in Syncfusion Flutter Slider | Syncfusion
-description: This section explains about how to show tooltip and customize its appearance in the Flutter slider.
+description: This section explains about how to show tooltip, and customize its appearance in the Flutter slider.
 platform: Flutter
 control: SfSlider
 documentation: ug